 I always think a little at a time is best when you’re trying to get used to a new food.

-There are still plenty of dishes that are just too bean-y for me, but I’ve added more beans to our diet in some creative ways:
+There are still some dishes that are just too bean-y for me, but I’ve added more beans to our diet in some creative ways:

-- Hummus: We make our own hummus with chickpeas and eat it with tortilla chips.
-Pureed beans don’t seem like beans 🙂 This is the recipe I use with my Ninja.
+- Hummus: We make our own hummus with chickpeas and eat it with tortilla chips and veggies.
+Pureed beans don’t seem like beans.

-- Tacos & Quesadillas: We started with adding a very thin layer of refried beans to our tacos and quesadillas.
+- Tacos, Quesadillas, and Tostadas: We started with adding a very thin layer of refried beans to our tacos and quesadillas.
 The flavor and creaminess are yummy!
 We now add a thicker layer.
-Sidenote: Aldi has fat free refried beans that we really like.

-- Soup: Adding a small amount of a smaller bean can be a good way to start incorporating beans into meals without them being super noticeable or overpowering.
+- Soup: Adding a small amount of beans to soup can be a good way to start incorporating beans into meals without them being super noticeable or overpowering.

 - Sneaky Soup: Beans can be a great thickener.
 In some of my soups, I puree a can of beans and mix them into the soup to thicken it.
 No one ever notices!